-\begin{remark}[Problem structure] Problem~\eqref{eq:MPC-problem} is a finite-dimensional NLP in the control sequence $\{q_j\}_{j=0}^{H-1} \in \mathbb{R}^{2nH}$; the predicted states are determined implicitly by \eqref{eq:MPC-dynamics} and \eqref{eq:MPC-init}.
-The NLP is non-convex because the infection terms in~\eqref{eq:SIQR-xa} are bilinear and the predicted susceptible profile $\hat{s}_j$ depends on earlier controls, making \eqref{eq:MPC-eig-constraint} non-convex for $j \geq 1$.
-At $j=0$, however, $\hat{s}_0 = s(t_m)$ is measured and fixed, so the spectral constraint is convex in $q_0$.
-Despite this non-convexity, recursive feasibility (Theorem~\ref{thm:rec_feasibility}) provides a structural safeguard: the shifted previous solution, appended with the terminal policy $\kappa_f$, is a strictly feasible warm start.
-Therefore, any feasible solution returned by a local solver inherits the safety guarantees regardless of global optimality.
-The computational approach is detailed in Sec.~\ref{subsec:computation}. \end{remark}
+\begin{remark}[Problem structure] Problem~\eqref{eq:MPC-problem} is a finite-dimensional NLP in $2nH$ decision variables.
+It is non-convex due to bilinear infection dynamics and the dependence of the predicted susceptible profile $\hat{s}_j$ on earlier controls.
+At $j=0$, however, $\hat{s}_0 = s(t_m)$ is fixed, making the initial constraint convex.
+Despite this non-convexity, recursive feasibility (Theorem~\ref{thm:rec_feasibility}) ensures the shifted previous solution appended with the terminal policy is a strictly feasible warm start.
+Thus, any feasible solution returned by a local solver inherits the safety guarantees (Sec.~\ref{subsec:computation}). \end{remark}